bimdata/py3dtiles/CONTRIBUTING.md

 ### Type annotations

-Typing annotations are verified with [mypy](https://mypy.readthedocs.io/en/stable/).
-The whole configuration can be found in the `mypy.ini` file.
+Typing annotations are verified with [mypy](https://mypy.readthedocs.io/en/stable/) in strict mode.
 Generic types have been written (to be reused) in the `py3dtiles/typing.py`.

 It is strongly discouraged to ignore an error (with the comment `type: ignore`) because it degrades the efficiency of typing.
 However, if you need to add one, you should specify the ignored error like this:: `# type: ignore [arg-type]` and explain the reason in a comment for future reference.